mewendorafi/_next-react-demo-frontend/README.md

 ## How to use

-[index.js] only renders a <Demo /> component for clarity and simplicity.
+[pages/index.js] only renders [Demo.js] component for clarity and simplicity.

-[Demo.js] returns two links to show a simple navigation example with Next, and the <Components> to be displayed.
+[components/Demo.js] returns [Link]s to show a navigation example with Next, as well as the components to be displayed.

-Components are declared in the components folder, but are imported to the [filesImport.js] file in [utils] folder for readability.
+All components are declared in the associated folder, but are imported to [utils/filesImport.js] for readability.

-To choose which component you want to render for your demo, go to [filesImports.js] and return it there.
+To choose which component you want to render to the screen, go to [utils/filesImports.js] and return it there.

 Always refer to the documentation for guidelines & best practices !